Dissolved Air Flotation (DAF) industrial wastewater process for complex pollutants

 The treatment plant uses a specially developed formula of chemical treatments to drastically reduce COD levels in the effluent.
 A sludge thickening coagulent treatment has also been included to reduce the amount of sludge tankered off site.

-The plant has been adapted from WPL’s standard Dissolved Air Flotation (DAF) system by adding a number of additional chemical and physical treatment stages in order to deal with the unusually strong effluent being treated.
+The plant has been adapted from our standard Dissolved Air Flotation (DAF) system by adding a number of additional chemical and physical treatment stages in order to deal with the unusually strong effluent being treated.

-WPL is installing the plant in Q1 2017 and initial testing suggests the treatment has exceeded expectations.
+Initial testing suggests the treatment has exceeded expectations.

 Treated effluent now has COD at less than 350mg/l, settled solids of 0.1 per cent, ammonia levels of less than 5mg/l, less than 2mg/l of oil and fat and phosphate levels of less than 3mg/l.
 The effluent has also been tested for thiourea, a chemical used in a wide range of industrial processes, which is down to levels of less than 2mg/l.